Sense of Wonder, My Life in Comic Fandom – The Whole Story

 To my eight-year-old consciousness, these destinations conjure up images as exotic as Singapore and Rangoon.
 I have that “butterflies” feeling in the pit of my stomach.

-I’m nearly hairless, unless you count the quarter-inch of bristling scalp-stubble that is known as a crew cut.
+I’m nearly hairless unless you count the quarter-inch of bristling scalp-stubble known as a crew cut.
 Because my hair is blond and my skin fair, my appearance is that of a little bald man.
-My brothers Steve (who is almost eleven) and Dave (who will be six) are similarly shorn.
+My brothers Steve (who is almost 11) and Dave (who will be six) are similarly shorn.

-We aren’t wearing jeans.
 Travel in 1960 isn’t exactly an informal occasion.
-Mom wears a dress, a hat and heels; we muster out in neat pants and shirts.
-Dad is dressed for the office in suit and tie, since he will have to fly out to join us in Oregon a week later.
+Mom wears a dress, a hat and heels.
+We muster out in neat pants and shirts.
+Dad is dressed for the office in suit and tie, since he has to stay behind for work.
+He’ll fly out to join us in Oregon in a week.

-“Your train is a few minutes late, so we’re here in plenty of time,” he tells Mom as he reads from the big board marked “Arrivals and Departures.”
-They both visibly relax.
+“Your train is a few minutes late, so we’re here in plenty of time,” he tells Mom as he scans the big board marked “Arrivals and Departures.”
+They visibly relax.
 Dad shows the porter the tickets with our seat assignments and slips him a coin.
-The man wheels our baggage out through the swinging doors to the loading platform.
+The man wheels our baggage through the swinging doors to the loading platform.

 Despite the bustle, the wafting cigarette smoke and the echoing announcements, a colorful display catches our attention as we make our way toward the waiting area.
 It is the terminal newsstand.

 Dad turns to us.
-“Would you boys like a comic book to read on the train?”
+“Would each of you boys like a comic book to read on the train?”

 My brothers are quick in making their reading choices.
-Steve grabs a western or an issue featuring Walt Disney’s Davy Crockett; he had only recently given up his coonskin cap.
-Dave goes for issue of Looney Tunes with Sylvester and Tweety.
+Steve grabs a Western or an issue featuring Walt Disney’s Davy Crockett; he had only recently given up his coonskin cap.
+Dave goes for an issue of Looney Tunes with Sylvester and Tweety.